 Connecteam is the #1 time off management app

-Things to Consider When Structuring and Calculating Paid Vacation
+What to Consider Before Offering Paid Vacation

-When structuring and calculating paid vacation, there are a few things to keep in mind.
+When structuring and calculating paid vacation, there are a few things to keep in mind:

 Vacation time vs. PTO

-Advanced or accrued vacation
+Advanced vs. accrued vacation

 Full-time vs. part-time employees